Animal-assisted therapy: Ethical concerns

 Though AAT has existed and been in practice for decades, the lack of standardization creates potential risks for both the animals and humans involved.
 Due to the unclear structural guidelines on the use of animals in therapeutic settings, possible impacts to the animal include stress, injury, and health complications.
 Research has shown that despite quality guidelines in place to ensure the health of the therapy animal, there are reports of negative interactions between human participant and therapy dogs.
 These reports include mistreating and teasing the dogs by patients and staff at locations in which therapy is hosted.
 In studies conducted, people with certain disabilities had to be excluded from the experiment due to increase in the stress of the therapy dog, and ultimately decline in overall well-being.
 There is a question as to whether bringing animals into AAT settings where the client has a history of violence is ethical, or if the benefit outweighs the risk.

 Equine-assisted therapy showed a need for more studies of equine behavior to obtain an understanding of stress signals from horses.
 Through understanding the stress signals shown by horses, a safe and healthy experience during the therapy session can be held, by allowing handlers to minimize stress.
 For therapy animals limited time for rest, multiple sessions, and long duration of sessions were linked to higher stress.
 Assessing animals for signs of fatigue and stress can prevent negative experience for both humans and animals involved.
 Animals used should be limited to a specific duration and number of sessions, as well as given access to proper environmental conditions, food, water, and rest.

+Ethical analysis extends beyond stress during sessions to the broader commodification and breeding of animals for therapeutic roles.
+Critics point to practices like breeding dogs for specific "looks" conducive to therapy without regard for genetic health problems, or the early separation and intensive training of service dogs, as systemic issues that prioritize human utility over animal integrity.